On this page

 Step 2: Peppol acceptance testing – eDelivery Network compliance (AP only)

-The Peppol acceptance test is conducted in the OpenPeppol central test bed and formally tests your compliance with the Peppol eDelivery Network specifications.
+The Peppol acceptance tests are conducted in the OpenPeppol central test bed and formally tests your compliance with the Peppol eDelivery Network specifications.
 This test may be completed by you without OpenPeppol intervention, with the Test PKI Certificate acting as a log on to enter the central test bed from which the test may be executed.

 Acceptance Testing involves: